SoumyoNawab8/simpleApp/README.md

 # simpleApp
-This is a simple MERN APP
+This is a simple MERN App with login and register feature